-Our Flute and Clarinet Educators Idaho Music Academy
+Our Flute, Clarinet, & Saxophone Educators Idaho Music Academy

 Taggert Lewis has 10 years of private teaching experience and holds a Bachelor’s Degree from Boise State University in Music Education.
 He has taught music for 6 years in public schools.
 He also has his level I and level II Orff certifications.
 He has done clinics with marching bands, beginning bands, orchestra and even had the opportunity to coach a SiNEM orchestra in Acosta, Costa Rica.
 He loves teaching clarinet and strives to expose the unique voice of each of his students and work along side them to accomplish their goals.
 It is important to consider all of the factors that go into playing and performing and he delights in showing students how breaking past mental barriers can be the fastest and most enjoyable way to success.
 He teaches in Meridian and Boise, but will be traveling across the state, so please contact him if you are outside of the Boise area.
 His mission is to build a community of motivated and passionate clarinetists In Idaho.